Stizus fasciatus

-Stizus fasciatus is a species of sand wasps belonging to the family Crabronidae.
+Stizus fasciatus is a species of sand wasps belonging to the family Bembicidae.

 Description

 Stizus fasciatus can reach a length of 16–24 mm.
 Head and thorax are black, while the abdomen shows yellow and black bands.
 Wings are darkened.

 Biology

 Adults can be found in June and August.
 Females build a nest with several cells in the sandy soil.
 Then they lay eggs on the body of paralyzed grasshoppers.

 Distribution and habitat

 This species can be found in most of southern Europe, in North Africa and in the Near East up to China (Russia, France, Spain, Italy, Croatia, Montenegro, Serbia, Greece, Romania, Bulgaria, Cyprus, Ukraine, Turkey, Israel, Kazakhstan, Uzbekistan, Turkmenistan, Tajikistan, Iran, Mongolia, China, Morocco, Algeria, Egypt).
 These wasps prefers xerophytic areas.